bulletmark/pipxu/README.md

                            [--system-site-packages] [-i INDEX_URL] [-v]
                            package [package ...]

-Install a Python application using an isolated virtual environment.
+Install one or more Python applications using isolated virtual environments.

 positional arguments:
   package               application[s] to install